 - 2/3 cup (65g) old-fashioned rolled oats (or quick oats)*

 - Preheat the oven to 350°F (177°C).
-Lightly grease a 9-inch baking dish (circle or square or any similar size pan).
+Lightly grease a 9-inch baking dish (circle or square or any similar size pan that can hold about 2 quarts).
 Set aside.

-- Make the filling: Combine chopped strawberries with the flour, sugar, salt, vanilla extract, and vanilla beans in a large bowl.
-Toss gently until combine.
-Spoon into prepared baking dish.
+- Make the filling: Combine strawberries with the flour, sugar, vanilla extract, and vanilla beans in a large bowl.
+Toss gently until combine, then spoon and spread into prepared baking dish.

 - Make Ahead & Freezing Instructions: Baked crisp freezes well for up to 3 months.
 Thaw overnight in the refrigerator, then warm in a 350°F (177°C) for 20 minutes or until heated through.
-I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator.
-The topping will get soggy.
+I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator because the topping will get soggy.
 You can, however, prepare the crisp through step 3 and freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 4.